 5. Minimise housework

-Put dry clothes away, don’t leave them crumpled in the clean laundry bag … hang up everything that can be hung and ONLY iron essentials when needed.
-Hate ironing, got a cleaner?
-Delegate!
+Put dry clothes away, don’t leave them crumpled in the clean laundry basket.

 7. Dishwasher rules